 Keep Communications Running 24/7

 If you own an online company and you are providing products, services, or both and your reach is global, your customers will need 24/7 access to your customer service team.
 If you’re a small business and you don’t have a call center, an easy and affordable way to get around this is with international call forwarding.
-You can give your customers virtual, toll-free international numbers that are local to them and the calls will be forwarded to the number of your choice.
+You can give your customers virtual, toll-free international numbers that are local to them and the calls will be forwarded to the number of your choice at various times of the day.

 Maintain Realistic Boundaries